 Builder Social Media – 9 Good Ideas For Your Social

-Because I know a lot of our clients get their work from word of mouth, but if you think your potential customers aren’t also checking out your social before they pick up the phone, then you are missing a trick!
+Because we know a lot of our clients get their work from word of mouth, but if you think your potential customers aren’t also checking out your social before they pick up the phone, then you are missing a trick!

 Homes are personal spaces, so your potential client would like to see that you are a decent human being, seeing as they are literally inviting you into their home.
 It could be as simple as sharing something about your hobbies or sports, or a shot of you smiling your face off after a great day on the tools where everything has gone right.
 You don’t have to show your pets and your kids.
 Your team who will be on site are just as relevant here.
 If the homeowner knows you employ good dudes, then it’s likely you are one by extension.
 So a photo of the apprentice with a big smile is just as good.

 If you are a home renovator, this is your god given opportunity to show people what your skills can achieve.
 People can lack imagination, so although they might think they want or need to renovate, they need to be inspired by the success of other people.
 It’s why Pinterest & Instagram basically exist.
 Get the permission of your homeowners to share it, then take some nasty befores, and some stunning afters when the final clean is complete!
 Finished product shots from a new build are also gold.

 Funny stories and onsite jokes

 Who doesn’t like to share the laugh you have had that day.
 Your audience on social media could be potential clients, but also your fellow tradies who can share in the joke.
 Helps with the humanising plan too!